Managing CO2 under global and country-specific net-zero emissions targets in Europe: Results

 We shift our attention now to investigating the flows of carbon in the model.
 This involves analysing the flows of CO$_2$ through newly built pipelines but also the flows of energy carriers that contain carbon such as methane gas and solid biomass.
-The analysis also considers the flows of electricity to help understanding where countries obtain the electricity needed for their CO$_2$ capture and conversion activities, as well as the flows of H$_2$ (through the modelled hydrogen network), considering the impact that changes in the locations where synthetic products are manufactured might have on these flows.
+We will also analyse the flows of electricity to help understanding where countries obtain the electricity needed for their CO$_2$ capture and conversion activities, as well as the flows of H$_2$ (through the modelled hydrogen network), considering the impact that changes in the locations where synthetic products are manufactured might have on these flows.
+Although advanced techniques have been developed to trace arbitrary flows in renewable energy systems such as in \cite{HORSCH2018390}, for the sake of simplicity, we analyse flows simply by multiplying the amount of energy or carbon flowing with the physical length of the mean transporting the flow (e.g. CO$_2$ pipeline).

-In a global and local net-zero CO$_2$ emissions scenarios, 124 GtCO$_2$·km/a and 87 GtCO$_2$·km/a are transported amongst and within countries through pipelines, respectively (Figure \ref{figure_co2_flow}).
+In the global and local net-zero CO$_2$ emissions scenarios, 124 GtCO$_2$·km/a and 87 GtCO$_2$·km/a are transported amongst and within countries through pipelines, respectively (Figure \ref{figure_co2_flow}).
 Given that the total captured CO$_2$ amounts to 724 MtCO$_2$/a, transporting 124 GtCO$_2$·km/a can be interpreted as if, on average, 124 MtCO$_2$/a (17\% of the captured CO$_2$) are transported 1000 km.

 In both scenarios, the main factor determining the directions and destinations of flows is the assumed potential for sequestering CO$_2$ underground.
-As illustrated in Figure \ref{supplemental:figure_co2_flow_1000mt_sequestration}, increasing the potential assumption to 1000 MtCO$_2$/a (from 200 MtCO$_2$/a) across Europe clearly shows CO$_2$ flows converging towards countries with significant underground sequestration potential, such as Great Britain, Denmark, Portugal, Latvia, and Greece.
-This is in line with the results found in \cite{hofmann2024h2}.
+As illustrated in Figure \ref{supplemental:figure_co2_flow_1000mt_sequestration}, increasing the sequestration potential assumption to 1000 MtCO$_2$/a (from 200 MtCO$_2$/a) across Europe clearly shows CO$_2$ flows converging towards countries with significant underground sequestration potential, such as Great Britain, Denmark, Portugal, Latvia, and Greece.
+This is in line with the results found in \cite{Hofmann2025}.